 The student should present himself, with admission card, on Registration Day (Sept.
-24, 1923, for new students; Sept.
-25, 1923, for old students) at Room 109, Agricultural Building, for Registration.
-After registering, the student proceeds to the Secretary's cflice in the Library Building, where fees are paid (See Schedule of Fees cn page 11).
-He then goes to his proper class officer (See page 7) for assignment to classes.
+15, 1925, for new students; Sept.
+18 and 19, 1925, for old students) at Room 109, Agricultural Building, for Registration.
+After registering, the student proceeds to the Secretary's office in the Library Building, where fees are paid (See Schedule of Fees on page 12).
+He then goes to his proper class adviser (See page 6) for assignment to classes.

-Those whose credits have not been accepted or approved will present themselves, with credits, at the Registrar's office, Room 117, Agricultural Building, to secure admission card, then proceed as above.
+Those whose credits have not been accepted or approved will present themselves, with credits, at the Registrar's office, Old Library Building, to secure admission card, then proceed as above.

-The first Monday and Tuesday of the fall term are set apart as Registration Days; in the winter and spring terms students register on Monday.
-Students must report to class officers on those days for classification or receive unexcused absences (see under "Absences" on page 16).
+The first week of the fall term is set apart for Registration; in the winter and spring terms all students register on the first Monday of the term.
+Students must report to class advisers on those days for class assignments, or receive unexcused absences (see under "Absences" on page 17).

-Office hours on registration days shall be from 8:00 to 12:00 and from 1:00 to 6:00.
+Office hours on registration days shall be from 8:00 to 12:00 and from 1:00 to 5:00.

 Late Registration and Classification.
-A student who appears for registration after the regularly appointed date (See Calendar) should report at the office of the Registrar, Rocm 117, Agricultural Building.
-After registering he pays his fees and proceeds to his class officer as above for classification card.
+A student who appears for registration after the regularly appointed date (See Calendar) should report at the office of the Registrar, Old Library Building.
+After registering he pays his fees and proceeds to his class adviser as above for classification cards.

 Late Registration.
 No student in the freshmen year may be admitted to classification in any of the four-year courses later than the close of the third week of a term; other students not later than the close of the fourth week.

-Class Officers.
-Each student is assigned, according to course and year, to some member of the Faculty who assists him in making up his study card and acts as his advisor throughout the year.
-For the year 1923-1924 the class efficers are as follows:
+Class Advisers.
+Each student is assigned, according to course and year, to some member of the Faculty who assists him in making up his study card and acts as his adviser throughout the year.

+For the year 1925-1926 the class advisers are as follows: